mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 - The password for the account.
 Ensure this credential is kept secure, as it's be used for authentication.

 #### Azure AD authentication
-This method leverages Azure Active Directory (AAD) for secure and centralized identity management.
+This method applies Azure Active Directory (AAD) for secure and centralized identity management.
 These are the required fields.

 - Vault session ID URL: The URL endpoint for retrieving session tokens.
 Typically formatted as: `https://<your-vault-domain>.veevavault.com/api/v<version>/session`.

 - Client ID: The application ID for your Azure AD app registered for Veeva Vault.

 - Client secret: The client secret associated with the Azure AD app.
-Ensure this is securely stored and accessible only to authorized personnel.
+Ensure it is securely stored and accessible only to authorized personnel.

 > [!Important]
 > Configure both Microsoft Entra ID and Veeva Vault admin settings to enable Microsoft Entra ID authentication.